etianen/py.sh/README.md

 [pyenv](https://github.com/yyuu/pyenv) is useful for managing multiple Python versions in development, but it doesn't help with binary dependencies.

 This project is just a convenience wrapper around [Miniconda](http://continuum.io/anaconda), so it hasn't really reinvented anything.

-### Q: Why package.json?
-Why not the normal requirements.txt or setup.py?

-- Both `pip` and `conda` use completely different requirements file formats, and it's a pain to have to keep moving from one to the other.
-- It's useful to be able to specify extra dependencies for development that shouldn't be included in production builds.
-- There needs to be somewhere to specify the Python version.
-- Being able to specify post-installation steps is really useful for reproducible installs.
-- Many projects already have a `package.json` file for managing nodejs dependencies.

 ## Build status